rudahee/ddd_hexa-test/README.md

-# Task Management App.
+# Task Management App

-This guide will help you set up and use the DDD Hexagonal Architecture test application from the [rudahee/ddd_hexa-test](https://github.com/rudahee/ddd_hexa-test) GitHub repository.
+This repository contains an application where you can manage tasks.
+In addition, in this repository you will find everything you need to run it.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Java Development Kit (JDK)
-- Maven
+- MongoDB
 - Git
+- Some REST Client (Bruno is my recommendation)
+- Some IDE for Java (Jetbrains bundle is my choice)

 ## Setup Instructions